 Thickness and Distribution

-In general, the ApPsuk1 tonalitic orthogneiss unit represents the dominant facies.
-The ApPsuk4 paragneiss unit is the second largest and forms sequences up to 10 to 15 km wide by 30 to 70 km long, as well as elliptical-shaped bodies 3 to 4 km wide by 6 to 10 km long.
-Unit ApPsuk2 is concentrated on the western and eastern borders of the Sukaliuk Complex, where it forms strips of up to 7 km wide and 40 km long.
-Subunits Asuk1a (~3 km2) and Asuk2a (~174 km2) cover smaller areas and form lenticular strips, usually less than two kilometres wide within the complex.
+In general, the Asuk1 (~4319 km2) tonalitic orthogneiss unit represents the dominant facies.
+Unit Asuk2 (~318 km2) is concentrated on the western and eastern borders of the Sukaliuk Complex, where it forms strips of up to 7 km wide and 40 km long.
+Subunits Asuk1a (~3 km2) and Asuk2a (~174 km2) cover smaller areas and form lenticular strips, which are generally <2 km wide within the complex.

-Datings made on several tonalitic orthogneiss samples from unit Asuk1 (outcrops 2013-IL-3157, 2014-BC-6224, 2013-MP-0057, and 2013-SB-4161) yielded Archean ages for emplacement and Paleoproterozoic for metamorphism.
-The spread of Archean ages (3019 to 2716 Ma) indicates the existence of several generations of Archean zircons and reflects the complexity of this unit which contains several phases in diffuse contact.
+Dating of several tonalitic orthogneiss samples from unit Asuk1 (outcrops 2013-IL-3157, 2014-BC-6224, 2013-MP-0057, and 2013-SB-4161) yielded Archean ages for emplacement and Paleoproterozoic for metamorphism.
+The spread of Archean ages (3019 to 2622 Ma) indicates the existence of several generations of Archean zircons and reflects the complexity of this unit which contains several phases in diffuse contact.
 It thus seems to be a mixture of different magmas.

 Does not apply.